TamasSzalisznyi/tech-interview-workbook-TamasSzalisznyi/docs/tech-interview-workbook.md

 # OOP / General
 ## What is OOP?
 Object Oriented Programming.
-Programming paradigm, meaning methods and fields (attributes) are encapsulated into entities: objects.
+Programming paradigm, meaning methods (procedures) and fields (attributes) are encapsulated into entities: objects.
+Program written in OOP concept is a set of interacting objects, where objects can access and modify fields using methods.
+Java is multi-paradigm language, combining imperative and procedural elements.
+(imperative: program using commands to perform operations, and with these imperative commands describing how the program should operate.)
+(procedural: procedures are computational steps, procedures performing the containing code after a procedure call, at any point of the execution.)
 There are four principles:
 - Encapsulation,
 - Abstraction,